-29Consistent with the latter finding, Attanasio and Kaufmann (2009) estimate that subjective expectations about the returns to school are not significant predictors of college attendance for youth at the bottom of the income and wealth distribution in Mexico, while they are significant predictors among those that are not as poor.
+&lt;sup>29 Consistent with the latter finding, Attanasio and Kaufmann (2009) estimate that subjective expectations about the returns to school are not significant predictors of college attendance for youth at the bottom of the income and wealth distribution in Mexico, while they are significant predictors among those that are not as poor.
 We discuss the role of borrowing constraints in Section VIII.

-Motivated by this literature on subjective beliefs, we study early investments and their marginal returns when there are many types of early investment activities/inputs, and parents are misinformed about the productivity of those activities/inputs.
-In particular, we consider the implications of both systematic and non-systematic bias.
+systematic and non-systematic bias.
 By systematic bias, we mean incorrect beliefs about the marginal productivity of all types of early investments, z, as emphasized by Cunha et al. (2013) and Cunha (2014).
-Non-systematic bias refers to incorrect beliefs about the relative productivity of different types of early investments as discussed in Dizon-Ross (2015).
+Non-systematic bias refers to incorrect beliefs about the relative productivity of different types of early investments, as discussed in Dizon-Ross (2015).

 In the following analysis, we use the term beliefs to reflect a family's subjective probability distribution for some (productivity) parameter(s).
 For much of our analysis, it does not matter whether these beliefs reflect actual variation or simply subjective uncertainty.
 We use the term purely objective uncertainty to refer to the case where beliefs coincide with the actual probability distribution for the parameter(s) of interest.
 This is also commonly referred to as rational expectations.
-We use the term purely subjective uncertainty to refer to the case where beliefs are non-degenerate even though the actual probability distribution is degenerate (i.e. if the true distribution for parameters were known, there would be no uncertainty).
+We use the term purely subjective uncertainty to refer to the case where beliefs are non-degenerate, even though the actual probability distribution is degenerate (i.e., if the true distribution for parameters were known, there would be no uncertainty).
 The distinction between purely objective or purely subjective uncertainty is mainly important for the realized marginal labor market returns to investments, because the former implies a distribution of ex post marginal returns for the same investments while the latter does not.
 We return to this point below.